Sri-Lakshmi-Prasanna/ANOMALY-DETECTION-IN-TIME-SERIES-DATA/README.md

 # ANOMALY-DETECTION-IN-TIME-SERIES-DATA

-This project's goal is to find irregularities in a time-series dataset.
-Anomalies in the dataset, which was gathered from a city infrastructure system, correspond to cyberattacks.
-We need to create an algorithm that can learn some nominal patterns and identify deviations from the nominal patterns (i.e., anomalous instances) in the testing dataset.
-The training dataset only contains nominal instances; thus, your training dataset is entirely made up of nominal examples.
-Both nominal and abnormal cases are present in the testing dataset.
-The test labels with a value of 0 or 1 denote nominal or anomalous data instances, respectively.
-You do not require a training labels document because the entire training dataset is nominal (i.e., all training labels are zero).
+Developed an algorithm to detect anomalies in a time-series dataset sourced from a city infrastructure system, where anomalies indicated cyberattacks.
+Utilized a training dataset containing only nominal instances and analyzed a testing dataset with both nominal and anomalous cases.
+Identified deviations from learned nominal patterns to detect anomalies, using test labels to indicate nominal (0) or anomalous (1) instances.
+Employed advanced Machine Learning models and techniques such as KNN Imputer, DecisionTreeClassifier, OneClassSVM, and Isolation Forest to ensure precision and accuracy in anomaly detection.
+Applied dimensionality reduction techniques like PCA and FastICA to enhance model performance.